queryverse/Query.jl/docs/src/experimental.md

 There are two versions of the `@groupby` command.
-The simple version has the form `@groupby(source, key_selector)`. `source` can be any source that can be queried. `key_selector` must be an anonymous function that returns a value for each element of `source` by which the source elements should be grouped.
+The simple version has the form `@groupby(source, key_selector)`. `source` can be any source that can be queried. `key_selector` must be a function that returns a value for each element of `source` by which the source elements should be grouped.

 The second variant has the form `@groupby(source, key_selector, element_selector)`.
-The definition of `source` and `key_selector` is the same as in the simple variant. `element_selector` must be an anonymous function that is applied to each element of the `source` before that element is placed into a group, i.e. this is a projection function.
+The definition of `source` and `key_selector` is the same as in the simple variant. `element_selector` must be a function that is applied to each element of the `source` before that element is placed into a group, i.e. this is a projection function.